 If you've got pines, this species is likely present.

-This species is officially recorded in Suffolk.
+This species is not officially recorded in Richmond.

 It is reported in New Jersey, southeastern New York and Connecticut.